 Required License/Registration/Certification :

-Associate degree, third-party insurance claims follow-up/collections experience, and medical office and/or clerical work experience preferred; previous experience working with patient accounts and HIPAA regulations highly preferred.
+Associate degree; third party insurance claims follow-up/collections experience; and medical, office and/or clerical work preferred.
+Previous experience working with patient accounts/HIPAA is highly preferred.

 University Community of Inclusion: